hishamtj/AutoComplete-with-JSON/README.md

 In both JSON file/URL datasources, the data filtration and search is done in the plugin itself (in the JS code), here the plugin serves both as a search and autosuggest component
 While in the case of a page URL, the search should be done on that page level and only the filtered JSON result should be returned to the plugin, here the plugin only serves as an autosuggest component

-The results are displayed in an unordered list `<ul>` with the ability to use the up/down keyboard keys to move between the returned results
+The results are displayed in an unordered list `<ul>` with the ability to use the keyboard up/down keys to move between the returned results, and the enter key to select one

 Each result is displayed in an anchor link `<a>` with user defined data-attribute(s) containing the value(s) of the result, the result is clickable and the function name that is called can be defined in the plugin options

+All parameters are configurable using the plugin options, and any updates to how the plugin works or looks is available and open through the JS or CSS files

 Options:
 ---------
+#### **(R)** required
+#### **(O)** optional
 **dataSource:** *`string`*, the data source of the plugin
 **dataSourceAllowCache:** *`boolean`*, allow ajax call caching
 **dataParameterName:** *`string`*, the query string parameter name in case "dataSource" is set to a page URL